 AI writers can help you to up your productivity, beat writer’s block, and generate higher volumes of original content.
 Here are the best ones to check out, based on real-life testing by a professional writer.

-Based on ease of use and the quality of content generated, Jarvis is the best of today’s AI writers.
+Based on ease of use and the quality of content generated, Jasper is the best of today’s AI writers.
 It features multiple templates that cover the most popular content types including email, websites, product descriptions, and blog outlines.

-Jarvis can also generate material using popular copywriting frameworks.
+Jasper can also generate material using popular copywriting frameworks.
 Here’s one based on Attention, Interest, Desire, Action, or AIDA:

-Jarvis generates copy like this in a matter of seconds.
+Jasper generates copy like this in a matter of seconds.
 All you have to do is apply a human touch and check it for readability, accuracy, and brand voice.
 With a few edits, it can be as solid as anything a pro would create, and in much less time.